Schizophrenia: Medication

 About half of those with schizophrenia will respond favourably to antipsychotics, and have a good return of functioning.
 However, positive symptoms persist in up to a third of people.
 Following two trials of different antipsychotics over six weeks, that also prove ineffective, they will be classed as having treatment-resistant schizophrenia (TRS), and clozapine will be offered.
 Clozapine is of benefit to around half of this group although it has the potentially serious side effect of agranulocytosis (lowered white blood cell count) in less than 4% of people.

 About 30 to 50 percent of people with schizophrenia do not accept that they have an illness or comply with their recommended treatment.
 For those who are unwilling or unable to take medication regularly, long-acting injections of antipsychotics may be used, which reduce the risk of relapse to a greater degree than oral medications.
 When used in combination with psychosocial interventions, they may improve long-term adherence to treatment.

 A 2025 meta-analysis showed xanomeline and trospium's effect in the improvement of symptoms of schizophrenia.
 The fixed-dose combination medication xanomeline/trospium chloride (Cobenfy) was approved for medical use in the United States in September 2024.
 It is the first cholinergic agonist approved by the US Food and Drug Administration (FDA) to treat schizophrenia.

 Negative and cognitive symptoms are an unmet clinical need in antipsychotic-based treatment approaches.
-Psychostimulant drugs have been found effective in the treatment of negative symptoms, but are rarely prescribed due to concerns about the excacerbation of positive symptoms.
+Psychostimulant drugs have been found effective in the treatment of negative symptoms, but are rarely prescribed due to concerns about the exacerbation of positive symptoms.
 It is possible that low-dose psychedelic therapies could be of benefit in schizophrenia through their prosocial and procognitive effects, although there is a serious risk that high dose psychedelic therapies could lead to worsening of positive symptoms.

 Adverse effects

 Extrapyramidal symptoms, including akathisia, are associated with all commercially available antipsychotic to varying degrees.
-There is little evidence that second generation antipsychotics have reduced levels of extrapyramidical symptoms compared to typical antipsychotics.
+There is little evidence that second generation antipsychotics have reduced levels of extrapyramidal symptoms compared to typical antipsychotics.
 Tardive dyskinesia can occur due to long-term use of antipsychotics, developing after months or years of use.
 The antipsychotic clozapine is also associated with thromboembolism (including pulmonary embolism), myocarditis, and cardiomyopathy.